sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 # Model Loading

-Up to this point we've been creating our models manually.
+Up to this point, we've been creating our models manually.
 While this is an acceptable way to do this, it's really slow if we want to include complex models with lots of polygons.
-Because of this, we're going to modify our code to leverage the `.obj` model format so that we can create a model in software such as blender and display it in our code.
+Because of this, we're going to modify our code to leverage the `.obj` model format so that we can create a model in software such as Blender and display it in our code.

-Our `lib.rs` file is getting pretty cluttered, let's create a `model.rs` file that we can put our model loading code into.
+Our `lib.rs` file is getting pretty cluttered.
+Let's create a `model.rs` file into which we can put our model loading code.

 ```rust
 // model.rs